tobiasschmidt89/tobiasschmidt.me/src/posts/seasonality-in-digital-work.md

 ---

 So what do I do now after realising this?
 My first step is to work part time.
-I am very grateful that my current employer [Plan.Net](https://www.plan-net.com/en.html) offers me the option to work part time.
+I am very grateful that my current employer [Plan.Net] offers me the option to work part time.
 This allows me to have a fixed set of days each week where I have typical digital project work.
 On the rest of the week I can work the way I want, following the seasons.
 E.g. I can spend more time with the family during summer and do some side project work on the winter.
 A perfect balance of safety and variety.
 I am positive that I can extend this mode of work for a very long time.

 _What do you think about introducing seasonality into digital work?
 Please [let me know](mailto:{{ author.email }}) about your ideas on how this could be realised._

 {% include "abbr.njk" %}
+{% include "links.njk" %}